Xenocranium: Palaeoecology

 The holotype of Xenocranium pileorivale was recovered from the Brule Formation, 160 feet below the top of the Oligocene outcrop in the area, which correlates with the Chadronian age to the Orellan age under the NALMA classification.
 Later on, this layer was found to be from Priabonian age of late Eocene.
 Further remains have been found in the White River Formation of Nebraska.
-The animals from these formations constitute the White River Fauna, which included predators like Archaeotherium and Hyaenodon, and a large diversity of herbivorous mammals, such as the archaic horse Mesohippus, the cursorial rhinoceros Hyracodon, and the very common "oreodont" Merycoidodon.
+The animals from these formations constitute the White River Fauna, which included predators like Hyaenodon and Dinictis, mixed feeders like Archaeotherium, and a large diversity of herbivorous mammals, such as the archaic horse Mesohippus, the cursorial rhinoceros Hyracodon, the brontothere Megacerops, and the very common "oreodont" Merycoidodon.

 Phylogenetic tree

 The phylogenetic relationships of genus Xenocranium is shown in the following cladogram: